sashinpivotal/spring-boot-2022-09/lab-actuator.md

 - Access [http://localhost:8080/hello](http://localhost:8080/hello) and observe only INFO message is displayed

-- Change the logging level of **demo.springbootactuator** package by sending HTTP post  (You can use Postman if you don't have curl)
+- Change the logging level of **demo.springbootactuator** package (or whatever package of your choice) by sending HTTP post  (You can use Postman if you don't have "curl")

 ```
 curl -i -XPOST -H"Content-Type: application/json" localhost:8080/actuator/loggers/demo.springbootactuator -d'{"configuredLevel": "DEBUG"}'